How to Make Money on Pinterest (Without Spending Any)

 Visual summary: six key steps to set up your Pinterest account for growth and visibility.
 Click the image to create a free account

-How to Set Up a Pinterest Account for Success
+How to Set Up and Grow Your Pinterest Account

 Don’t worry if you don’t already have a website.
 They’re actually telling you to claim your domain.
 Purchasing a domain is usually inexpensive, and can be done at any domain and hosting provider.
 With Systeme.io, you can get a free subdomain with hosting.
 Your features are more limited, but it will get you started.